montilab/Xposome/README.md

 This portal is currently hosted at: https://reina-chau-2018.shinyapps.io/Exposome/

-requires data directory: contact maintainer for access
+Requires data directory: contact maintainer for access